 The type of work available depends on the time of year and the age, ability and size of your group.
 Examples of tasks include: dry stone walling, coppicing, tree planting, seed collecting, building bird, bat or bug boxes, footpath maintenance and bracken clearing.

 Are you looking for a regular way to volunteer in the National Park?
 Interested in a programme which meets the requirements of the Duke of Edinburgh Award (volunteer and skill elements)?
 Do you want to gain practical conservation experience and understand what a ranger does to protect some of the UK's most special landscapes?
-Meeting twice a month (once in the North and once in the South of the National Park), this is a free inclusive group for individuals living in and around the National Park.
-Contact us for more details.
+This is a free inclusive group for individuals living in and around the National Park for more information see our Young Rangers page.